-Professor Keith Hall will teach International Petroleum Transactions at Baku State University Law School in Azerbaijan in May 2013.
-His students will be Azeri lawyers who are seeking graduate degrees in law that are equivalent to an LLM.
-The students will receive two semester hours of credit for the course, which focuses on an industry that is very relevant both to Azerbaijan’s economy and the country’s history.
+Professor Keith Hall taught International Petroleum Transactions at Baku State University Law School in Azerbaijan in May 2013.
+His students were Azeri lawyers who are seeking graduate degrees in law that are equivalent to an LLM.
+The students received two semester hours of credit for the course, which focused on an industry that is very relevant both to Azerbaijan’s economy and the country’s history.
 The country’s first oil well was drilled in the 1870s and by the 1890s Azerbaijan was a major oil center.
 Azerbaijan remains a major producer of oil today.

 Professor Ed Dawson’s article Adjusting the Presumption of Constitutionality Based on Margin of Statutory Passage has been accepted for publication in volume 16 of the University of Pennsylvania Journal of Constitutional Law.

 On May 12, Professor Dawson presented “Anatomy of a Good Oral Argument,” a video-based demonstration of effective and ineffective oral advocacy, at the National Association of Attorneys General Appellate Practice Conference in Washington, D.C.
 He previously presented this training at a joint training conference for the Illinois Attorney General’s office and Illinois State’s Attorney Appellate Prosecutor office, organized by The National Attorneys General Training and Research Institute (NAGTRI) on April 25.

 Professor Christina Sautter’s article Promises Made to be Broken?
 Standstill Agreements in Change of Control Transactions, was published in the most recent issue of the Delaware Journal of Corporate Law.